Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 - Energy levels

-New studies are indicative that a healthy microbiome in the gastrointestinal system can help keep adolescents physically and emotionally healthy.
+New studies have suggested that a healthy microbiome in the gastrointestinal system can help to keep adolescents physically and emotionally healthy.

 Quick Summary:

-- There are several ways gut health is significant in the period of adolescence: digestion, immunity, mood and skin.
+- Gut health is significant in the period of adolescence: like digestion, immunity, mood and skin.

 - Fermented foods have the good bacteria which can contribute to the balance in the gut.